Baron-von-Riedesel/HX/Src/HDPMI/Regression/Readme.txt

 rmcb7   : client terminates inside rmcb with int 21h, ax=4c00h!
-rmcb8   : nested execution of rmcb until host stack is exhausted! rmcb9   : cause an exception 10h inside a rmcb, cure it and continue setcr4  : set CR4 to 200h (will crash with option -s) setmsr  : set MSR registers (will crash with option -s) waitkey : helper program for mouse event tests
+rmcb8   : nested execution of rmcb until host stack is exhausted! rmcb9   : cause an exception 10h inside a rmcb, cure it and continue setcr0  : read CR0, then write CR0; in 3.20, works with hdpmi32i and HDPMI=2048 only (will crash with option -s) setcr4  : set CR4 to 200h (will crash with option -s) setmsr  : set MSR registers (will crash with option -s) waitkey : helper program for mouse event tests